-If you’re due to start anything, it’s always best to go in with a plan, and a business is no different.
+If you’re due to start anything, it’s always best to go in with a plan, and a small business is no different.
 You may be a budding entrepreneur, but you need more than a flash of inspiration to get the logistics of running a business under control.
-A business plan will help you better understand how you will reach your goals, and what it will take to get there.
-It will also be vital for any business loan applications you want to make - but even if you aren’t seeking extra investment, making a business plan should still be top of your list as you build your new venture.
+Writing a business plan will help you better understand how you will reach your goals, and what it will take to get there.
+It will also be vital for any business loan applications you want to make - but even if you aren’t seeking extra investment, writing a business plan should still be top of your list as you build your new venture.

 What is a business plan?